Brazilian Catholic Apostolic Church

 The Brazilian Catholic Apostolic Church (Igreja Católica Apostólica Brasileira, /pt/; ICAB) is an Independent Catholic Christian church established in 1945 by excommunicated Brazilian Catholic bishop Carlos Duarte Costa.
-The Brazilian Catholic Apostolic Church is the largest Independent Catholic church in Brazil, with 560,781 members as of 2010, and 26 dioceses as of 2021; internationally, it has an additional 6 dioceses and 6 provinces.
-It is governed by a president bishop and the Episcopal Council.
-The church's administration is in Brasilia, Brazil.
+The Brazilian Catholic Apostolic Church is the largest Independent Catholic church in Brazil, with 560,781 members as of 2010, and 21 dioceses nationwide (including 1 in the Philippines and 1 each in Bolivia and Ecuador) as of 2026.
+The church is governed by a president bishop and an episcopal council.
+The church's administration is in Brasília, Brazil.

-The Brazilian Catholic Apostolic Church is the mother church of an international communion called the Worldwide Communion of Catholic Apostolic Churches, though there is no evidence of any recent activity.
+The Brazilian Catholic Apostolic Church was the mother church of an international communion called the Worldwide Communion of Catholic Apostolic Churches, though there is no evidence of any recent activity.
 It is also a primary source of many claims to apostolic succession and the historic episcopate throughout the independent sacramental movement.